Wu Tsung-tsong

-Wu Tsung-tsong (吳政忠 (Wú Zhèngzhōng); born March 7, 1955) is a Taiwanese mechanical engineer and academic who served as Minister without Portfolio and the Minister of Science and Technology Council of Taiwan.
+Wu Tsung-tsong (吳政忠 (Wú Zhèngzhōng); born March 7, 1955) is a Taiwanese mechanical engineer and academic who served as Minister of Science and Technology from 2020 to 2024.

 Early life and education

 Wu was born in Taiwan on March 7, 1955.
 After graduating from National Tainan First Senior High School, he attended National Taiwan University (NTU) and graduated from NTU with a Bachelor of Science (B.S.) in 1977 in civil engineering.
 He completed two years of military service in the Republic of China Armed Forces and then became a teaching assistant in the NTU Department of Civil Engineering.

 In June 1981, Wu went to the United States to complete graduate studies in the wave theory of light and acoustic emission at Cornell University in Ithaca, New York.
 He earned his Master of Science (M.S.) and his Ph.D. in analytical mechanics and applied mechanics from Cornell in 1983 and 1987, respectively.
 His doctoral dissertation was titled, "Theory of Acoustoplasticity and Ultrasonic Measurements of Residual Stress," and was supervised by professors Wolfgang Sachse and Yih-Hsing Pao.